 Do you have or are you planning to launch a website in Japanese?
 If you already have a website, did you make sure it’s optimized for search in Japan?
 If you’re planning to launch a website in Japanese, did you do all the preparations to make sure it’s optimized for the search engines in Japan before launch?

-In this post I will tell you all about Japanese SEO in 2018, guide you through the potential obstacles and what to think about.
+In this post I will tell you all about how to do Japanese SEO in 2021, guide you through the potential obstacles and what to think about.

 The importance of SEO

 There’s no arguing that organic traffic is one of the most important and valuable traffic sources for your website.
 On our own Japanese website, more than 50% of traffic comes from organic searches.

 It’s almost always worth investing in SEO as the payoff is usually huge in the long-term compared to other channels.

 There are two search engines you need to pay attention to in Japan for SEO, one of them is our usual player – Google, and the other one is our not so usual – Yahoo!
 Japan.

 Yahoo!
 Japan: 40%